-So the little guys just get neglected out there.
-So we are trying to do things ourselves.
+So little guys just get neglected out there.
+That’s why we are trying to do things ourselves.
 We are doing marketing with Air Vanuatu, we are making a video for planes.
-And just trying very very slowly to do other stuff.
+And just trying very-very slowly to do other stuff.
 As a whole team we will all go to Tok Tok this year, and promote our products out there, but it’s just so hard.
 It’s really hard just to let people know about our little products.
 We have beautiful cascades, and waterfalls, hot springs and caves, the best beaches, the best snorkeling, and all the stuff on that side of the island.

 And the locals just sit on their bums and don’t know how to market themselves.
 If people do drive around [that part of the island], they just drive straight past all this great stuff, and they don’t know it’s there.

 So that’s what my role is.
 Basic admin and secretarial work, and about promotion and marketing as well.

 – How long have you been owning a resort?

 We had it before Cyclone Pam, and then Pam wiped us out completely, we lost everything.
 I did a lot of work for the disaster relief, and then we have rebuilt.
 A lot of people still think we are closed after Pam.